Tensor tomography on Cartan-Hadamard manifolds: Proof of the main theorems

 \section{Proof of the main theorems}

+In this section we will combine the facts above to prove Theorems \ref{thm_main1} and \ref{thm_main2}.
 We begin by introducing some useful notation related to operators on the sphere bundle and spherical harmonics.
 One can find more details in~\cite{GK80},~\cite{DS11} and~\cite{PSU15}.
 We prove the main theorems of this work in the end of this section.

 The norm $\norm{\,\cdot\,}$ in this section will always be the $L^2(SM)$-norm.
 We define the Sobolev space $H^1(SM)$ as the set of all $u \in L^2(SM)$ for which $\norm{u}_{H^1(SM)} < \infty$, where

 Let $C_c^\infty(S M)$ denote the smooth compactly supported functions on $S M$.
 It is well known that if $N$ is complete Riemannian manifold, then $C_c^\infty(N)$ is dense in $H^1(N)$ (see \cite[Satz 2.3]{Eic88}).
 By Lemma~\ref{lem:SMcomplete} $SM$ is complete when $M$ is complete.
 Hence $C^{\infty}_c(SM)$ is dense in $H^1(SM)$.